Considerations for caregivers

 - Your place of worship.
 Many faith groups have volunteers who provide support in a variety of ways.

 If you step up, be sure to have your own personal support system — friends, family members, church, a support group — in place to help you care for yourself.
-Don't be afraid or embarrassed to tell your support system what you need, whether it's having someone come for an hour so you can putter in the garden or going to an "escapism" movie with you.
+Don't be afraid or embarrassed to tell your support system what you need, whether it's having someone come for an hour so you can putter in the garden or going to a movie with you as an "escape."

 Working with a care team